Get started with Llama 3.1

 2. Changing the model name from openai("gpt-4-turbo") to groq("llama-3.1-70b-versatile").

 With just these few changes, you've migrated from using OpenAI's GPT-4-Turbo to Meta's Llama 3.1 hosted on Groq.
-The generateText function and its usage remain identical, showcasing the power of the Vercel AI SDK's unified API.
+The generateText function and its usage remain identical, showcasing the power of the AI SDK's unified API.

 This feature allows you to easily experiment with different models, compare their performance, and choose the best one for your specific use case without having to rewrite large portions of your codebase.